The $24 Plan That Quietly Costs You $400

 Frequently Asked Questions

-What is the best value esthetician software?
-Value depends on what you need.
+Q: What is the best value esthetician software?
+A: Value depends on what you need.
 If you only need basic scheduling, GlossGenius or Square are affordable starting points.
-If you need booking, notes, programs, a website, and growth tools in one system, SpaSphere offers the most complete package at a flat rate with no hidden costs.
+If you need booking, notes, treatment plans, a website, and growth tools in one system, SpaSphere offers the most complete package at a flat rate with no hidden costs.

 One plan.
 Everything included. $139/mo flat with no add-ons, no per-booking fees, and no hidden costs.
 See if SpaSphere fits how you work.